 This compresses the ribs front to back and tends to break them next to their attachment to vertebrae and laterally where they are being literally almost folded in half.

-Therefore, lateral and posterior rib fractures are highly specific for abuse.
+As a result of this specific trauma mechanism, lateral and posterior rib fractures are highly specific for abuse.

-CPR is rarely, if ever, a cause of such fractures.
+Cardiopulmonary resuscitation is rarely, if ever, a cause of such fractures.

 These rib fractures in abused children may be found incidentally on chest X-rays performed for other reasons, such as evaluation for pneumonia.

-Rib fractures are very common and highly specific for abuse.
+Rib fractures are highly specific for abuse.

 Rib fractures pose difficulties similar to those of metaphyseal injuries in that they are easily overlooked on radiographs.